-The Group's principal financial instruments comprise cash and cash equivalents, certificates of deposit at commercial banks and investor loans presented in borrowings.
+The Group's principal financial instruments comprise cash and cash equivalents, call deposits at commercial banks, Government treasury bonds and investor loans presented in borrowings.
 The main purpose of these financial instruments is to raise funds for the Group's operations.
 The Group has various other financial assets and liabilities such as trade and other receivables and trade and other payables, which arise directly from its operations.

-The Group holds investments in financial fixed assets which were obtained through collaboration agreements with external parties and do not relate to investing activities in order to generate financial income.
+The Group may hold investments in financial assets from time to time which are obtained through collaboration agreements with external parties and do not relate to investing activities in order to generate financial income.